katia317/CSO/README.md

  - assistance in seeking a transfer or promotion
  - assistance in seeking accommodations or adaptations
  - assistance in maintaining self-employment through operation of a personal business

+*__The Supported Employment Program does not include support, services or payments for:__*
+  - sheltered work or subminimum wage activities
+  - unpaid vocational training, volunteerism or general soft skill employment curriculum delivery
+  - work that occurs in non-integrated settings
+  - employment that in any way does not meet the standard of Competitive Integrated Employment
+  - work activities that unnaturally isolate or segregate individuals with disabilities from the broader community
+  - defraying the expenses associated with starting up or operating a business
+  - supervisory activities rendered as a normal part of the business setting
+  - stand-by time when employment support personnel are not actively engaged in supports.

 ## T
 ## Temporary or Long-Term Intensive Staffing (53D or 53R)
 Temporary or Long-Term Intensive Staffing provides funding for Adult Waiver individuals with additional staffing to provide temporary or long-term intensive supports for individuals receiving CILA or Community Day Service (CDS) who have a time-limited immediate or long-term need for intensive staffing.
 The staffing ratio for this service is provided on an individual (1:1) basis and the amount of support awarded is specified on the rate determination form.
 The individual requests the temporary or long-term option when applying for the service.
 This service requires prior approval.